Samsung/Tizen.NET/_issues/wearable-tools-vscode.md

     }
     ```

-### Debugging an Application in the Emulator
+### Debugging an application in the emulator
-  - Run Debug mode may be not stable enough.
+- Run debug mode may be not stable enough to use.

 ## Version 1.0.0 (2017-12-13)
-### Creating a Tizen .NET Project
+### Creating a Tizen .NET project
   - command: `Tizen .NET: Create a Tizen .NET project`
-    - Templates including Xamarin Forms are Missing
+    - Templates including Xamarin.Forms are missing.
-    - Provides only followings at the moment
+    - Only the following templates are provided:
       - Tizen.NET.Template.ElmSharp
       - Tizen.NET.Template.NSClassLib
       - Tizen.NUI.Template.Single

-### Running an Application
+### Running an application
   - command: `Tizen .NET: Run a Tizen .NET application on the Tizen device`
-    - OK to install on Tizen 4.0 Wearable emulator
+    - OK to install on Tizen 4.0 wearable emulator
-    - FAILS to install on Tizen 4.0 TV emulator
+    - Fails to install on Tizen 4.0 TV emulator

   - command: `Tizen .NET: Run debug mode`
-    - 'Run debug mode' is not working properly.
+    - Run debug mode is not working properly.
-    - FAILS with the message
+    -  Fails with the message: </br>
-      - "Failed to install the Tizen debug package, (Make sure the path info of the LLDB package is correct.)"
+      `Failed to install the Tizen debug package (make sure the path info of the LLDB package is correct).`

-### Debugging an Application in the Emulator
+### Debugging an application in the emulator
-  - Debug in the Debug Tab on VS Code Activity Bar
+  - Debug in the **Debug** ab on VS Code Activity Bar
-    - FAILS with the following error occurs
+    - Fails with the following messages:
-        - Popup: "Cannot read property 'message' of null"
+        - Popup: `Cannot read property 'message' of null`
-        - Log: "No path info specified for LLDB packages in the settings."
+        - Log: `No path info specified for LLDB packages in the settings.`